 Before viewing any of Wainwrights’ properties you will be required to complete our applicant card give basic information about all prospective occupant(s) of the property to see if you will be able to qualify for the property.
 As well as Landlord criteria, we will consider: sufficient income; employment history; number of occupants; and whether you have pets that would be residing in the property.

-If you have county court judgements registered against you it may not be possible to grant you a tenancy unless satisfactory evidence of the clearance of debt is produced prior to the commencement of the tenancy.
+If you have county court judgements registered against you it may not be possible to grant you a tenancy unless satisfactory evidence of clearance of debt is produced prior to the commencement of the tenancy.

-A maximum deposit equivalent to the value of 5 weeks rent (example: with a rent value of £500.00 PCM, the payable deposit is £576.00).
+Once referencing is successful, we will ask for deposit equivalent to the value of 5 weeks rent (example: with a rent value of £500.00 PCM, the payable deposit is £576.00).

 For properties in England, the Tenant Fees Act 2019 means that in addition to rent, lettings agents can only charge tenants (or anyone acting on the tenant’s behalf) the following permitted payments: